Significant Disproportionality Frequently Asked Questions (FAQ)

 • Indicator 4b compares discipline rates for all students with disabilities within a racial group to all students without disabilities.

-• Disproportionality in identification for special education includes all students, such that the risk of students in one racial group identified as having a disability is compared to the risk of students of all other races identified as having a disability.
+• Significant Disproportionality in identification for special education includes all students, such that the risk of students in one racial group identified as having a disability is compared to the risk of students of all other races identified as having a disability.

-• Disproportionality in placement and discipline includes only students with disabilities, such that the risk of students with disabilities in one racial group placed in a more restrictive educational setting or disciplined is compared to the risk of students with disabilities of all other races placed in a more restrictive educational setting or disciplined.
+• Significant Disproportionality in placement and discipline includes only students with disabilities, such that the risk of students with disabilities in one racial group placed in a more restrictive educational setting or disciplined is compared to the risk of students with disabilities of all other races placed in a more restrictive educational setting or disciplined.

-• Like Indicator 4, disproportionality in discipline considers out-of-school suspensions and expulsions of greater than 10 cumulative days.
-However, disproportionality in discipline also considers four other discipline categories, including out-of-school suspensions and expulsions of fewer than 10 cumulative days, in-school suspensions of greater than 10 cumulative days, in-school suspensions of fewer than 10 cumulative days, and total disciplinary removals.
+• Like Indicator 4, significant disproportionality in discipline considers out-of-school suspensions and expulsions of greater than 10 cumulative days.
+However, significant disproportionality in discipline considers four other discipline categories, including out-of-school suspensions and expulsions of fewer than 10 cumulative days, in-school suspensions of greater than 10 cumulative days, in-school suspensions of fewer than 10 cumulative days, and total disciplinary removals.

 • Disproportionality methodology for identification, placement, and discipline consider reasonable progress and require alternate risk ratios and redirection of funds.
 Indicator 4 methodology includes none of these.